A Life of Redemption

 I was born and raised in a Christian home in Gunnison, Colorado.
 I was the middle child of three.
 We attended church every Sunday and I learned about God and read all the stories in children’s church, but I didn’t have a relationship with Jesus and didn’t truly know Him as my Savior.

-On the outside, I appeared to be a part of a happy family that looked like we “had it all together”.
 On the inside, I was crying out for help!
-I started acting out in school and getting sent to the principal’s office quite often.
-When I was around 10 yrs old, I was small kid.
+I started acting out in school and getting sent to the principal’s office.
+When I was around 10 years old, I was small kid.
 I got bullied a lot and pushed around in school.
 I turned everything inward... all the hurt, anger, and frustrations of not being able to defend myself.
 I didn’t have anyone I could talk to, so I stuffed all those feelings inside.
 My way of feeling any kind of power and control was to be very abusive to animals.
 They couldn’t defend themselves any more than I could.
 I chose to hurt and sometimes kill animals out of pure rage!

 There were many times that I cursed God!
 I felt like He divided our family.
-I hated Him for taking my dad away.
+I hated Him for taking so much of my dad's time.
 I didn’t really understand or know who God was.
-I just knew my dad wasn’t around because of Him.
 As the middle child, I felt left out.
-My brother could do more because he was older and my sister got away with more and got all the attention because she was the baby.
+My brother could do more because he was older and my sister got away with more and got a lot of the attention because she was the baby.
 What about me… where do I belong???
 How do I fit in this family???
 I began to see myself as a looser.
-I was short and heavy.
+I was short and fat.
 I didn’t have very many friends.
-I always seemed to be in trouble even though I knew what the consequences would be.

-My self-hatred became stronger and stronger.
-I began to think about ways I could kill myself.
+My self-hatred became stronger and I began to think about ways I could kill myself.
 When the school bus dropped us off, I would think about lying under the tire so it would run me over or we would go rock climbing, I would stand at the edge of the cliff and think about jumping and just ending it all.
-I had no sense of God or that he had His hand on me the entire time protecting me.
-He put enough fear of death in me that I never attempted suicide.
+I had no sense of God or that His hand was on me the entire time, protecting me, as He put enough fear of death in me that I never attempted suicide.
 I didn’t know, but God had plans for me…it wasn’t my time to go.

 On November, 17th 1988, I was 12 years old.
 I had become so dark and cold inside.
 I looked at people as objects, no longer as human beings.
 I had been in a lot of trouble at school that day and knew I would be in so much trouble when my mom got home.
 On the bus ride home, I thought about any way possible to avoid the punishment I had coming.
-I had so much fear and anxiety about facing my mom.
+Whatever it was inside that was messed up was causing so much fear and anxiety about facing my mom.
 I thought about running away, but I had nowhere to go.
 My conclusion was to shoot my little sister.
-My mom wouldn’t dare touch me again after that.
-She’d be scared of me for a change!
+In my mind, that would keep everyone from punishing me anymore.
+They'd all be afraid of me then.
 I loaded my dad’s hunting rifle and went into my sister’s room.
 She was playing and when she saw me, she asked what I was doing and I didn’t say anything.
-She didn’t even see the gun.
-I pointed it at her and pulled the trigger and shot her.
-My mom and I followed the ambulance and all she kept saying was “why did you do it?” and to pray that she lives.
-She died on the way to the hospital.
+She didn’t even see the gun as I pointed it at her pulling the trigger, shooting her.
+All of a sudden, it’s like I just woke up.
+I was looking at Bethany lying on the floor, my ears ringing, and the smell of gunpowder was so strong.
+Everything was going through my mind so fast and I didn’t know what to do.
+I finally had the thought to call my mom at work.
+She called 911 and all of a sudden, the police and the paramedics got to the house.
+They put Bethany in the ambulance and she died on the way to the hospital.
 She was 8 years old.